Greenlandic krone: Banknotes

 In 1874, Handelsstederne i Grønland issued 50-øre and 1-krone notes, followed by 25-øre notes the next year.
 In 1887, 5-kroner notes were introduced.
 The Handelsstederne continued to issue notes until 1905.
-In 1911, the Kongelige Grønlandske Handel began issuing paper money, with notes in denominations of 25 and 50 øre, 1 and 5 kroner.
+In 1911, the Kongelige Grønlandske Handel (KGH) began issuing paper money, with notes in denominations of 25 and 50 øre, 1 and 5 kroner.

 In 1913, colonial notes (marked Styrelse af Kolonierne i Grønland) were introduced in denominations of 25 and 50 øre, 1 and 5 kroner.
 From 1926, colonial notes were marked Grønlands Styrelse, the denominations below 5 kroner ceased production and 10- and 50-kroner notes were introduced.

-In 1953, the Kongelige Grønlandske Handel resumed note production with 5-, 10- and 50-kroner notes, whilst credit notes (Kreditsedler) for 100 kroner were also issued.
+In 1953, the KGH resumed note production with 5-, 10- and 50-kroner notes, whilst credit notes (Kreditsedler) for 100 kroner were also issued.
 These notes were produced until 1967.